 (5) The provisions of this section are in addition to other provisions of this Act requiring other matters to be stated in balance sheets.

+[Section 127 amended by No. 12 of 2008 s.
+52.]

 128. Shares in subsidiary companies

 Where any of the assets of a company consist of shares in, or amounts owing (whether on account of any loan or otherwise) from a subsidiary company or subsidiary companies, the aggregate amount of those assets, distinguishing shares and indebtedness, shall be set out in the balance sheet of the first-mentioned company separately from all its other assets, and where a company is indebted (whether on account of any loan or otherwise) to a subsidiary company or subsidiary companies, the aggregate amount of that indebtedness shall be set out in the balance sheet of that company separately from all its other liabilities.